avimittal30/HumanEmotionDetection/README.md

 Accuracy: 80%
 Top_k_accuracy: 93%

-## Example:how finetuning improved the model performance
+### Example: How finetuning improved the model performance

 With transfer learning, this image was incorrecly labeled as Sad